reinosk/reinosk.github.io/content/posts/gaming-on-linux/osu/osu-installation-katoumegumi-guide-style.md

 ---
 author: "@reinosk"
-title: Reinosk GUIDE - osu!
+title: 怜之助 GUIDE - osu!
 Installation
 date: 2024-02-01T08:22:10.083Z
 description: This is my personal configuration for my osu! stuff on Arch Linux.
 No plans will be made to make a separate osu! wiki page.
 summary: This is my personal configuration for my osu! stuff on Arch Linux.
 No plans will be made to make a separate osu! wiki page.